hdtodd/WeatherStation/doc/WS-WP-Install.md

 *  SCL to Arduino pin 13
 *  SDA to Arduino pin 11

-#### TFT pin definitions for Sainsmart 1.8" TFT SPI </br>on the Arduino
+#### TFT pin definitions for Sainsmart 1.8" TFT SPI on the Arduino
 *  TFT VCC to Arduino 5v
 *  TFT GND to Arduino GND
 *  TFT SCL to Arduino pin 13
 *  TFT SDA to Arduino pin 11
 *  TFT CS to Arduino pin 10
 *  TFT RS/DC to Arduino pin 9
 *  TFT Reset to Arduino pin 8
 *  Arduino RESET to Arduino pin 7 (to enable TFT hardware reset on restart command)